Miracle-003/skillswapneu-graduation-project/docs/DATABASE-SCHEMA.md

 ## 1. Overview

-This document defines the complete database schema for the Study Buddy Matching Platform using PostgreSQL.
+This document defines the complete database schema for the skill swap Matching Platform using PostgreSQL.

 ---